sedlan/deckchair/doc/initialization.md

 init
 ---

-You have many options for kicking up a lawnchair.
+You have many options for kicking up a deckchair.

     :::JavaScript
-    new Lawnchair(function() {
+    new deckchair(function() {
         // Default params: records and record in terse callbacks })